simp/simp-utils/share/transition_scripts/openldap_to_389ds/README.md

 ### Install scripts

-Install the scripts and necessary dependencies on the 389-DS server:
+The install scripts are provided by the simp-utils RPM and require the net-ldap Ruby gem to be installed for the Ruby instance used by `root` on the 389-DS server.

+Assuming `root` uses system Ruby on the 389-DS server, install the scripts and the net-ldap Ruby gem as follows:

 ```
 sudo yum install -y simp-utils rubygem-net-ldap
 ```

-The rubygem-net-ldap package is available from the EPEL repository.
+* The rubygem-net-ldap package is available from the EPEL repository.
+* For other Ruby instances, you can install the net-ldap gem using the corresponding `gem` program.

 ### Clean and Import the LDIF File